-Rather than getting frustrated by additional red tape, consider that your business will benefit from adopting a streamlined employee induction process – not only will it help you avoid any pitfalls, it is a chance to ensure your business values and objectives are explained to your new employee, so the employee knows exactly what you expect of them.
+Don’t think of these measures as additional red tape, but think instead of how your business will benefit from adopting a streamlined employee induction process – not only will it help you avoid any pitfalls, it’s a chance to ensure your business values and objectives are explained to your new employee so they know exactly what you expect from them.

 Step 1: Employment Contract

-Before the employee starts work, issue the employee with a written employment contract and ensure the employee returns a signed copy of the employment contract.
+Before the employee starts work, give them a written employment contract

-This is important because if you do not have a signed copy of the contract that clearly specifies the agreed terms and conditions of employment:
+This is important, because if you don’t have a signed copy of an employment contract that clearly specifies the agreed terms and conditions of employment:

-- disputes over terms of engagement and what was understood / agreed are more likely to arise
+- You’re more likely to get disputes over terms of engagement and what was understood or agreed

-- it may be difficult for you to manage the employee if they do something you don’t like
+- It may be difficult for you to manage your employee if they do something you don’t like

-- it may be harder for you to dismiss the employee if something goes wrong
+- It may be harder for you to dismiss your employee if something goes wrong

-- it will be harder to show you have complied with award obligations (if applicable) to inform the employee of their terms of engagement.
+- It’ll be harder to show that you’ve complied with any award obligations (if applicable) that require you to inform the employee of their terms of engagement.

 Step 2: Issue the Employee with the Essential Paperwork